grafana/writers-toolkit/docs/sources/review/backport-changes/index.md

 ## Backporting tutorials

-Depending on the location from which the website mounts tutorials content, you might need to backport changes to them.
+Depending on the location from which the website mounts tutorial content, you might need to backport changes to them.

-For `grafana/grafana`, the website mounts tutorials content from the `next` version of documentation, so you don't need to backport changes.
+For `grafana/grafana`, the website mounts tutorial content from the `next` version of the documentation, so you don't need to backport changes.

 For other repositories, backport to the branch that corresponds with the version of the documentation on the website.